-George Monks (II) & Son of Prescott, England
+George Monks (II) & Son of Prescott, England.
+An inlaid mahogany case tall clock.

-This inlaid mahogany tall case clock with painted dial signed “Geo.
+This is an inlaid mahogany tall case clock with painted dial signed “Geo.
 Monks & Son, Prescott.”

-The painted iron dial features a lunar calendar or moonphase mechanism in the arch.
+The painted iron dial features a lunar calendar or moon phase mechanism in the arch.
 The four spandrel areas are colorfully decorated.
-It features a time ring that is traditionally formatted.
+The time ring is traditionally formatted.
 The hours are displayed with Roman numerals.
 Arabic numerals are used to indicate the quarter hour markers.
-This dial also displays the date of the month calendar and the seconds on subsidiary dial located inside the time track.
-Additional artwork in the form of birds is exhibited in this location.
-This dial is in very nice original condition.
-This dial is signed in the traditional location below the calendar aperture.
+This dial also displays the date of the month calendar and the seconds on subsidiary dials located inside the time track.
+Additional artwork in the form florals and two large colorful of birds are painted in this location.
+This dial is in very nice original condition and is signed in the traditional location below the calendar aperture.

 This movement is constructed in brass and is good quality.
 It is weight driven and designed to run eight days on a full wind.
 It is a time and strike design having a rack and snail striking system.
 As a result, it will strike each hour on the hour.
 This is done on a cast iron bell which is mounted above the movement.